tiprankstipranks

 Costs - Risk 1

-In our reinsurance business, we depend on our clients' evaluations of the risks associated with their insurance underwriting, which may subject us to reinsurance losses.
-If our losses greatly exceed our loss reserves, our financial condition may be significantly and negatively affected.
+In our reinsurance business, we depend on the insurance carriers' evaluations of the risks associated with their insurance underwriting, which may subject us to reinsurance losses.
+If actual claims exceed our claims and claim adjustment expense reserves ("loss reserves"), our financial results could be materially and adversely affected.

 Ability to Sell